How to Choose a Scooter?

 How to Choose the Correct Handlebar Height?

 Another important attribute that should not be overlooked is the handlebar height.
 Every adult adjusts the handlebars according to their needs.
-Usually, the height ranges somewhere between 90 – 130 cm.
-The handlebars on children’s scooters are usually over 50 cm.
+Usually, the height ranges somewhere between 90 – 100 cm.
+The handlebars on children’s scooters are usually over 60 cm.
 If the handlebars are too low, the user leans on them too much, which certainly won’t help their back.
 On the other hand, if the handlebars are too high, they prevent the user from steering the scooter properly, which might be dangerous under fast speed.
+When choosing the height of the handlebars, it depends on the type of scooter, but in general, the handlebars should be at the height of the hip joint.

 In general, if you are not sure what the ideal height is for you, it is better adjust the handlebar a little higher, due to the movement of your legs.